 If you take a look at some of the retreats that we organized for our clients, you could be under the impression that retreats are all fun and games.

 However, for remote companies that rarely get to have their employees in a single location, it’s a unique opportunity to get some work done together and unleash creativity and productivity.
+Speaking of productivity, there are some companies who may require the use of Online Collaboration Tools in the hopes of managing this aspect of their business a lot better than before.

 "I firmly believe that if we would operate the company without these regular face to face gatherings, we would be less effective and feel less connected."